russelljjarvis/teiili/docs/scripts/Building Blocks.rst

 * **tau_stdp**: Time constant for stdp plasticity

-Initialization of the building block goes as follows:
+Initialisation of the building block goes as follows:

 .. code-block:: python